roncampbell/NICAR2019/Data analysis in R.md

 > library(readxl)

-Now let's come to Orange County and dig into one of my favorite things, Census data.
-We'll use a great part of the tidyverse, readr, to open a comma-separated variable (csv) file on your computers.
+We're going to spend some time exploring Orange County with Census data.
+We'll use a key part of the tidyverse, readr, to open a comma-separated variable (csv) file on your computers.
 Since the Census Bureau habitually provides two rows of column headers, we'll tell R to skip the first line.

 > OC_Residents <- read_csv("ACS_17_5YR_B05001 - tracts.csv", skip = 1)

 Now type View(OC_Residents) and you'll see we have a problem - actually a couple of problems.
-First, the column headers very strange - huge actually.
+First, the column headers are very strange - huge actually.
 Second and more important, most of the values appear to be strings rather than integers.
 We'll fix all of those right now.
 Sometimes we can fix column names with the janitor package and its self-described clean_names function.

 > OC_Residents <- janitor::clean_names(OC_Residents)